thing to say about Tam, Son of the Tiger, is that it doesn't waste

 city of Kor in South America, which Jan discovers, may be a third Ma Gongi

-So if the Ma Gongi are getting around, why not Kline's White Martian
+So if the Ma Gongi are getting around, why not Kline's

-transplanted Martians, or Orovars.
-The strange white
+may well be transplanted Martians, or Orovars.
+The strange

-well be another colony of Kline's White Martians.
+may well be another colony of Kline's White Martians.

-In Burroughs, it's worth noting that the Pellucidarean land beneath
+In Burroughs, it's worth noting that the Pellucidarean

+moon.
 Coincidence?
 Actually, probably just lazy

 writing, but you never know....
 Burroughs may have been dropping a hint.